GenesisFan64/NikonaMD/README.md

 * Basic ISO file loading to Word-RAM or Genesis RAM.
 * CDDA Playback: Play, Stop, Volume fading
 * BRAM Saving/Loading
-* PCM playback: All 8 channels with internal-streaming for larger samples *see GEMA Sound Driver
+* PCM playback: All 8 channels with data-streaming for larger samples *see GEMA Sound Driver
 * Scaling and Rotation "Stamps" --UNFINISHED--

 ### with Sega 32X